zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-viewmodel.md

 <!--  TODO: Determine whether each control item still has its own ViewModel or if they are combined with the parent somehow. -->

-The DOM is in an iframe controlled by the Portal, or the 'shell' iframe.
-The extension is in a separate iframe, or the 'extension' iframe.
-The shell iframe and the extension iframe communicate through `ViewModels`.
+The DOM is in an iFrame controlled by the Portal, or the 'shell' iFrame.
+The extension is in a separate iFrame, or the 'extension' iFrame.
+The shell iFrame and the extension iFrame communicate through `ViewModels`.
 They often use **Knockout** observable values.

-When a blade is opened by the user,  the Portal calls the extension iframe and requests the `ViewModel` for that blade.
+When a blade is opened by the user, the Portal calls the extension iFrame and requests the `ViewModel` for that blade.
 The blade `ViewModel` consists of other `ViewModels` for items like textboxes, buttons, and other controls.
 These `ViewModels` are used to communicate with the user by displaying or collecting information.
 The blade `ViewModel` coordinates the transfer of the data to, from, and between the `ViewModels` for the controls.
 The `ViewModels` have a performance impact on the blades.
 Accessibility attributes are encapsulated in the controls.

 **NOTE**: It is good practice to use a section control to layout the blade controls, instead of directly putting them in the template.
 A section control provides default styling, and is typically an easier way to deal with dynamically adding and removing of controls.